-Focal’s Elegia headphone gobsmacks the Audiophiliac
+Focal's Elegia headphone gobsmacks the Audiophiliac

 Elegia's "M" shape inverted 40mm aluminum-magnesium dome driver owes a lot to the drivers used in Focal's higher end 'phones.
 Impedance is rated at 35 ohms.

-One nitpick: The four foot (1.2 meter) cable is stiffer and more prone to kinking than any other cable I've used that was supplied by the original manufacturer of the headphone.
+One nitpick: The 4-foot (1.2-meter) cable is stiffer and more prone to kinking than any other cable I've used that was supplied by the original manufacturer of the headphone.
 It's a sturdy cable, and will probably withstand rough handling better than more typical skinny cables.
 In any case you can swap out the Focal cable for a more flexible aftermarket cable.

 Listening tests